apache/camel-website/README.md

 ## Build the website and Antora theme

+Some of the content for the website is derived from the data received from GitHub API and rate limits can cause build failures.
+For that reason it is necessary to set the following environment variables:

+ - `HUGO_PARAMS_GitHubUsername=<GitHub username>`
+ - `HUGO_PARAMS_GitHubToken=<GitHub token>`

+These values are used by Hugo when building or running in development mode (`yarn preview:hugo`) or building the website (`yarn build:hugo` or `yarn build-all`) to access GitHub API with a higher rate limit.

 We're using yarn [workspaces](https://yarnpkg.com/features/workspaces) to build both the theme and the website run `build-all` script, for example:

     $ yarn build-all